Home > Power Transmission > V-Belt Pulleys > How To Measure V-Belt Pulleys | Identifying V-Belt Pulleys

 Step 2:

 Next, measure the pitch diameter (PD).
-This is the measurement that represents the diameter of the belt itself as it rides in the pulley.
-This step is not necessary if you already know your V-belt size or if the pulley and belt are greatly worn.
+This measurement represents the diameter of the belt itself as it rides in the pulley.
+This step is not necessary if you already know your V-belt size or if the pulley and belt are significantly worn.

 Step 3: